robcarver17/skipperman/docs/identify_cadets_at_event_help.md

 ACTION REQUIRED: Cadet John Smith (2000-01-01) Member appears more than once in WA file with multiple active registrations - ignoring any possible changes made to registration - go to WA and cancel one of the registrations please!
 ```

+There are two causes for this:

+- A WA registration replacing an existing [manual registration](manually_adding_a_sailor.md).
+See the relevant help page for advice.
+- Duplicate WA registrations

-As it says, this means the cadet has been registered multiple times, but the duplicate registrations have not been cancelled.
-Any changes made to these registrations will be ignored.
+The latter means the cadet has been registered multiple times, but the duplicate registrations have not been cancelled.
+Any registrations found in the file after the first one that is loaded in will be ignored.
 If you allow a duplicate registration to occur, the best thing to do is to cancel the duplicated registrations in Wild Apricot and then re-import the data.
 Make sure that the details in the remaining registration on Skipperman reflect what the parent actually wants to do.

 ## Missing registrations on update